wagtail/wagtail/docs/editor_manual/new_pages/inserting_images.md

 ## Inserting images using the image chooser field

 Often a specific image field will be used for a main image on a page, or for an image to be used when sharing the page on social media.
-For the standard page on Torchbox.com, the former is used.
+For the standard page on the bakerydemo site, the former is used.

 ![](../../_static/images/screen14_add_main_image.png)